 The coping mode can also be thought of as maintaining.
 You're doing good enough, the best you can or at least less than bad.
 You exist.

 Some leaders are bored in the middle.
-There is not a challenge, no pull or drive to fully use your skills and talents.
-Often it’s a sign you have been in the same position for longer than you should have been.
+There is no challenge, pull, or drive to use your skills and talents fully.
+Often it's a sign you have been in the same position for longer than you should have been.

 I find that in this coping mode, many leaders are tolerating, settling or complying with less than stellar workplace environments, teams, and bosses.
 Things aren’t good, but they are not so bad that you feel urged to rock the boat.

-Coping mode runs the range from short-term stability, meaning you could go on like this for a few months, to a way of life.
-Sadly many leaders believe, this is just the way it is, and don’t think they can change it.
-So instead of a period before things move one way or the other, leaders stay in coping mode, for most of their careers.
+Coping mode ranges from short-term stability, meaning you could go on like this for a few months, to a way of life.
+Sadly many leaders believe this is just the way it is and don't think they can change it.
+So instead of a period before things move one way or the other, leaders stay in a coping mode for most of their careers.